Amyl Nitrite for the treatment of cyanide toxicity

 Monitoring Parameters:

-• Blood pressure and heart rate during treatment
+• Blood Pressure and Heart Rate: Keep an eye on blood pressure and heart rate throughout the treatment process.

 How to administer Amyl Nitrite: